oVirt/ovirt-site/source/uncategorized/infiniband.html.md

         ethtool -K ib1 tso off
       fi

-#### Old hardware and MTU 2044
+### Issue: Old hardware and MTU 2044

 If you are running on old switch hardware than your maximum IPoIB MTU will be limited to 2044 bytes.
 That is no problem at all - at least on switch level.
-On your NFS server and hypervisor nodes this can result in unneccessary high CPU load.
+On your NFS server and hypervisor nodes this can result in unneccessary CPU cycles and reduced throughput.
 Once again a reference to a [discussion thread](http://www.spinics.net/lists/linux-rdma/msg15133.html).

+If you are not afraid of compiling kernels yourself and you know what you are doing than you can benefit from a dirty hack that limits the IPoIB MTU inside the kernel to 3072 bytes.
+With that receive operations will be served within a single 4K page and unneccessary copy operations can be avoided.
+Add the following modification to ipoib_add_port() in drivers/infiniband/ulp/ipoib/ipoib_main.c:

+        ...
+        if (!ib_query_port(hca, port, &attr))
+          /* Limit max MTU to 3KB */
+          /* priv->max_ib_mtu = ib_mtu_enum_to_int(attr.max_mtu); */
+          priv->max_ib_mtu = 3072;
+        else {